A. C. Cuza: Prominence

 The conflict between the two turned vitriolic.
-All major conflicts of the 1930s between Codreanu and the establishment found Cuza on the latter's side, eager to win back his movement's place as the leading Antisemitic voice.
+All major conflicts of the 1930s between Codreanu and the establishment found Cuza on the latter's side, eager to win back his movement's place as the leading antisemitic voice.
 In 1935, he joined forces with Octavian Goga's National Agrarian Party, forming the new National Christian Party.
 In 1936, Cuza was elected a titular member of the Romanian Academy.
 After the elections of 1937, the intervention of King Carol II (a Fascist sympathizer who was however wary of the Iron Guard) brought the National Christians to government, with Goga as Prime Minister and Cuza as minister of state.
 Alongside the overt persecution of Jews, the government adopted Corporatism.
 In a paradoxical turn, Cuza agreed to have the Party turn towards paramilitary activism: his government created its answer to the armed Iron Guard, the Lăncieri ("Lance-bearers").

 The Goga-Cuza government was not able to lift Romania from crisis: as a minority rule that was meant to satisfy the King, it only managed to alienate the public.
 In February 1938, after several attempts at forming a national government, Carol dismissed it and replaced it with a personal dictatorship.
 In 1939, Cuza held his last political post as member of the Crown Council.

+A. C. Cuza and his son, Gheorghe A. Cuza, endorsed the World War II German war effort.